Doctors Note Logo

 • It works best under professional supervision.

-If you're dealing with a raised, growing scar—particularly around piercing sites—you should first determine whether you're experiencing Keloids (Including Piercing Keloids) before pursuing microneedling, as keloid scars require different treatment approaches.
+If you're dealing with a raised, growing scar—particularly around piercing sites—you should first take a symptom checker quiz to understand what might be happening with your skin before pursuing microneedling, as keloid scars require different treatment approaches.

 Most importantly, speak to a doctor or dermatologist before starting microneedling—especially if you have raised scars, underlying medical conditions, or symptoms that concern you.
 While most scars are not dangerous, certain skin changes can signal more serious conditions that require medical evaluation.